k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - TDM 7.6 added a creation of the TDM PostgreSQL DB: the TDM deploy flow Creates the TDM DB tables, sequences, views and functions.
 - Note:

-  - You must **set the BUILD_TDMDB Global to true (default is false) and the POSTGRESQL_ADMIN interface to be active** to create the TDM DB by the TDM deploy flow.
+  - You must **set the BUILD_TDMDB Global to true (default is false) and the POSTGRESQL_ADMIN interface to be active** in order to create the TDM DB by the TDM deploy flow.

 ### TDM LU Deployment